 The two RET spots for 2021 have been filled, but we encourage you to consider applying in future years.
 Please read the description below to learn more about the program, and reach out to Ashley Alred, MH-YES Program Coordinator, with any questions at firstname.lastname@example.org.

 MH-YES RET Fellowship

 MH-YES RET (Research Experiences for Teachers) Fellows will be innovative, local high school teachers interested in strengthening their teaching, research and mentoring skills.
 They will join a professional learning community focused on engaging a diverse group of students and community members in Science, Technology, Engineering, and Math (STEM).

-The RET Teacher Fellows will conduct research in urban stream ecology and hydrology under the mentorship of Drs.
-Stuart Findlay and Zion Klos.
-Each Fellow will be an integral part of one of two teams of four high school students, each being mentored by one of the scientists along with an undergraduate student.
+The RET Teacher Fellows will conduct research in urban terrestrial and aquatic ecology under the mentorship of Drs.
+Alan Berkowitz and Zion Klos.
+Each Fellow will be an integral part of one of two teams of four high school students, each being mentored by an undergraduate student and advised by the scientists.
 These teams will collaborate to design and carry out a research project during the summer program.

 Drs.
-Findlay and Klos have extensive experience working with high school teachers as RETs and through several education programs with Cary educators.
-The Fellows also will be mentored by Dr. Alan Berkowitz (Cary Head of Education) and Ashley Alred (Cary Education Program Leader) in both the research and education components of the experience.
+Berkowitz and Klos have extensive experience working with high school teachers as RETs.
+The Fellows also will be mentored by Ashley Alred (Cary Education Program Leader) in the education component of the experience.

-YES Teacher Fellows will spend six weeks this summer working with an undergraduate to co-lead research teams made up of 4 high school students, under the mentorship of Cary Institute and Marist College scientists and educators.
+MH-YES Teacher Fellows will spend three weeks this summer working with an undergraduate to co-lead research teams made up of 4 high school students, under the mentorship of Cary Institute and Marist College scientists and educators.

 *Some travel support is available for teachers